-To request Full Access to Quest, eligible researchers must submit The Letter of Intent to Become a Full Access User of Quest, found in Appendix A of Purchase of High Performance Computing (HPC) Central Compute Resources by Northwestern Researchers , include funding documentation, and be signed by NUIT, The Office of the Provost, and the Office for Research.
+To request Full Access to Quest, eligible researchers must submit The Letter of Intent to Become a Full Access User of Quest, found in Appendix A of Purchase of High Performance Computing (HPC) Central Compute Resources by Northwestern Researchers , include funding documentation, and be signed by Northwestern IT, The Office of the Provost, and the Office for Research.

 Basic Access is centrally provided at no cost to approved users of Quest.

 Full Access use of hardware varies by resource option and need.
 The list of equipment options and cost is described in the Purchase of High Performance Computing (HPC) Central Compute Resources by Northwestern Researchers document.

 Technology refreshes occur each summer during June.
 Installation cycles happen year round.